opencoweb/coweb/docs/python/bots.rst

 Service bots
 ------------

 A Python :term:`service bot` implements the informal :class:`coweb.bot.Delegate` interface to receive data from users in a coweb session.
-The bot uses a `coweb.bot.wrapper.BotWrapperBase` implementation as a proxy for sending data back to a coweb session.
+The bot uses a :class:`coweb.bot.wrapper.BotWrapperBase` implementation as a proxy for sending data back to a coweb session.
 The coweb server configuration determines how it loads, launches, and communicates with a bot instance.

 A Python bot must meet these criteria: